Active Imaginations

 With evidence that this level was not being achieved in some areas, Public Health England and the Yorkshire and Humber Association of Directors of Public Health commissioned Eski to consult on how to create an initiative with parents and carers of children from disadvantaged communities to increase early years physical activity.

-The essence of Active Imaginations was a website, Facebook community and YouTube channel resource of simple and fun activities that will help 2 to 4-year-olds get their 180 minutes of recommended daily physical activity to help them grow healthily.
+The essence of ‘Active Imaginations’ was a website, Facebook community and YouTube channel resource of simple and fun activities that would help 2-to-4-year-olds get their 180 minutes of recommended daily physical activity to help them grow healthily.

-Based on the insight that young children have amazing imaginations though for parents it can be difficult to know where to start.
-Active Imaginations provides an online resource of activities that are free or almost free, can be done indoors or outdoors, in open or limited space, done together or alone and for a range of different situations.
+Based on the insight that young children have amazing imaginations, but parents can find it difficult to know where to start, ‘Active Imaginations’ provided an online resource of activities that are free or almost free, can be done indoors or outdoors, in open or limited space, done together or alone and for a range of different situations.